-(B) Number of Interconnection Requests that had Interconnection Facilities Studies that are completed within Transmission Provider’s coordinated region during the reporting quarter that were completed more than (1) 90 Calendar Days after receipt by Transmission Provider of the Interconnection Customer’s executed Interconnection Facilities Study Agreement if Interconnection Customer requested a +/- 20% cost estimate in such study or (2) 180 Calendar Days after receipt by Transmission Provider of the Interconnection Customer’s executed Interconnection Facilities Study Agreement if Interconnection Customer requested a +/- 10% cost estimate in such study,
+(B) Number of Interconnection Requests that had Interconnection Facilities Studies that are completed within Transmission Provider’s Control Area during the reporting quarter that were completed (1) under the Serial Interconnection Study Process, more than (a) ninety (90) Calendar Days after receipt by Transmission Provider of the Interconnection Customer’s executed Interconnection Facilities Study Agreement if Interconnection Customer requested a +/- 20% cost estimate in such study or (b) one hundred eighty (180) Calendar Days after receipt by Transmission Provider of the Interconnection Customer’s executed Interconnection Facilities Study Agreement if Interconnection Customer requested a +/- 10% cost estimate in such study, or (2) under the Definitive Interconnection Study Process, more than one hundred fifty (150) Calendar Days after receipt by Transmission Provider of the Interconnection Customer’s executed Interconnection Facilities Study Agreement.

-(C) At the end of the reporting quarter, the number of active valid Interconnection Service requests with ongoing incomplete Interconnection Facilities Studies where such Interconnection Requests had executed Interconnection Facilities Studies Agreement received by Transmission Provider more than (1) 90 Calendar Days after receipt by Transmission Provider of the Interconnection Customer’s executed Interconnection Facilities Study Agreement if Interconnection Customer requested a +/- 20% cost estimate in such study or (2) more than 180 Calendar Days before the reporting quarter end if Interconnection Customer requested a +/- 10% cost estimate in such study,
+(C) At the end of the reporting quarter, the number of active valid Interconnection Service requests with ongoing incomplete Interconnection Facilities Studies where such Interconnection Requests had executed Interconnection Facilities Studies Agreement received by Transmission Provider (1) under the Serial Interconnection Study Process, more than (a) ninety (90) Calendar Days after receipt by Transmission Provider of the Interconnection Customer’s executed Interconnection Facilities Study Agreement if Interconnection Customer requested a +/- 20% cost estimate in such study or (b) one hundred eighty (180) Calendar Days before the reporting quarter end if Interconnection Customer requested a +/- 10% cost estimate in such study, or (2) under the Definitive Interconnection Study Process, more than one hundred fifty (150) Calendar Days after receipt by Transmission Provider of the Interconnection Customer’s executed Interconnection Facilities Study Agreement.

-(D) Mean time (in Calendar Days), for Interconnection Facilities Studies completed within Transmission Provider’s coordinated region during the reporting quarter, calculated from the date when Transmission Provider received the executed Interconnection Facilities Study Agreement to the date when Transmission Provider provided the completed Interconnection Facilities Study to the Interconnection Customer,
+(D) Mean time (in Calendar Days), for Interconnection Facilities Studies completed within Transmission Provider’s Control Area during the reporting quarter, calculated from the date when Transmission Provider received the executed Interconnection Facilities Study Agreement to the date when Transmission Provider provided the completed Interconnection Facilities Study to the Interconnection Customer,

-(E) Percentage of delayed Interconnection Facilities Studies this reporting quarter, calculated as the sum of .5.(B) plus .5.(C) divided by the sum of .5.(A) plus .5.(C)).
+(E) Percentage of delayed Interconnection Facilities Studies this reporting quarter, calculated as the sum of 4.5.4(B) plus 4.5.4(C) divided by the sum of 4.5.4(A) plus 4.5.4(C)).

-.5.
-Interconnection Service requests withdrawn from interconnection queue.
+4.5.5 Interconnection Service requests withdrawn from interconnection queue.